 As an educator, I have used Twitter for just under two years, and it has changed my practice.
-As the only computer science teacher at my school, I struggled to collaborate and develop ideas as my subject area is very specific.
+As the only computer science teacher at my school, I struggled to collaborate and develop ideas.
+My subject area is very specific.
 Using Twitter, I reached out to other educators to bounce ideas off and learn how they organize their programs.
 I went from being a one-person show to a connected educator gaining experiences and knowledge from Ontario, Canada, and the World.
-It has greatly impacted my practice and, ultimately, my student’s learning.
+It has greatly impacted my practice and my student’s learning.

-Beyond just connecting with other Educators, Twitter is great to help you develop your own personalized PD.
+Beyond just connecting with other Educators, Twitter is great to help you develop your personalized PD.
 Many of the education-based events worldwide include their own hashtag to follow.
 For example, during all GAFE Summits, participants and presenters are encouraged to add #gafesummit to their tweets so that those in attendance can engage in the learning opportunity.
-If you have an area of interest that you want to learn more about, Twitter will open the door to resources and support to help create your own PD experience.
+Suppose you have an area of interest that you want to learn more about.
+In that case, Twitter will open the door to resources and support to help create your own PD experience.

-Now that you have an idea of how Twitter can positively impact your practice, here is a series of steps to help you get started.
+Now that you have an idea of how Twitter can positively impact your practice, here are steps to help you get started.

 Create a Twitter Account

 Go to twitter.com and create a username and password.
 When selecting a username, you must create a unique and specific one.
 When connecting with educators, your username will become your identifier.
 There are many users, so you may need to add a number or two to help create a unique username.

 Understand Twitter Lingo